-After years of being taught how to write in a specific way, it may seem that good writing only follows a prescribed format.
-Even those who have been in the workforce for years remember the basics of writing that they were taught in school, such as formatting and paragraph structure.
-While these basics remain necessary, professionals can find ways to write creatively while still following proper guidelines.
-Although writing creatively is not usually associated with business, all businesses need to catch their clients’ attention and keep it.
-If you are looking to upgrade your writing, here are some ways writing creatively can engage your client and make your writing stand out.
+After years of being taught how to write in a specific way, it may seem that good writing must follow a prescribed format.
+Even those in the workforce for years remember the basics of writing that they were taught in school, such as formatting and paragraph structure.
+While these basics remain necessary, professionals can find ways to write creatively while still following guidelines.
+Writing creatively is not usually associated with business, but businesses need to catch their clients’ attention and keep it.
+If you want to upgrade your writing, try these tips to creatively engage your client.

 First Things First: When Should You Write Creatively?